 State Safety Office

-Community Traffic Safety Teams (CTSTs) are locally based groups of highway safety advocates that are committed to a common goal of improving traffic safety in their communities.
+Community Traffic Safety Teams (CTSTs) are locally based, data- driven groups of highway safety advocates that are committed to a common goal of improving traffic safety in their communities.

 Integrating the efforts of the 4 "E" disciplines that work in highway safety, (Engineering, Enforcement, Education/Public Information, and Emergency Services) is also encouraged.
 By working together with interested citizens and other traffic safety advocates within their communities, the CTSTs help to solve local traffic safety problems and promote public awareness of traffic safety best practices through campaigns that educate drivers, motorcyclists, pedestrians, and bicyclists about the rules of the road.

-The Florida Department of Transportation (FDOT) provides the CTSTs in each FDOT District with public information and educational materials to address traffic safety problems affecting their local communities.
 Each FDOT District has a full-time CTST Coordinator who works closely with the CTSTs in their geographic area.
-In addition, the State Safety Office has a Statewide CTST Coordinator who serves as a Central Office liaison to the District Coordinators.
+In addition, the State Safety Office has a Traffic Safety Program Manager who serves as a Central Office resource to the District Coordinators.

 Please contact your local CTST Coordinator for more information on Community Traffic Safety Teams in your community.